be-net/2019/content/index.md

 # BeNet -- What?

-The 6th edition of the Belgian Network Research Meeting (BeNet) will be held at the Université catholique de Louvain (UCL) on December 15th, 2016.
+The 6th edition of the Belgian Network Research Meeting (BeNet) will be held at the University of Ghent (UGent) on December 6th, 2017.

 This annual meeting is a place for the Belgium-based researchers interested in the network paradigm to meet and communicate their